divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

     ..  admonition:: Beta status limitations

-        "New project from Git respository" is currently provided as a Beta feature, and is available only to users who have signed up for access to Beta-release features. `Enable Beta features in your account settings
+        "New project from Git repository" is currently provided as a Beta feature, and is available only to users who have signed up for access to Beta-release features. `Enable Beta features in your account settings
         <https://control.divio.com/account/contact/>`_.